awsdocs/amazon-cloudfront-developer-guide/doc_source/popular-objects-report.md

 ## How Data in the Popular Objects Report Is Related to Data in the CloudFront Access Logs<a name="popular-objects-data"></a>

 The following list shows how values in the Popular Objects report in the CloudFront console correspond with values in CloudFront access logs\.
-For more information about CloudFront access logs, see [Access Logs](AccessLogs.md)\.
+For more information about CloudFront access logs, see [Configuring and Using Access Logs](AccessLogs.md)\.

 **URL**
 The last 500 characters of the URL that viewers use to access the object\.